 As of March 29, 2020 and December 29, 2019, we had an obligation to purchase \$312.5 million and \$348.6 million, respectively, of polysilicon material pursuant to long-term fixed supply agreements with one polysilicon supplier.
 Of this commitment, as of March 29, 2020 and December 29, 2019, we had prepaid \$112.4 million and \$121.4 million, respectively.
-As of March 29, 2020, the balance of \$200.1 million is expected to be paid in cash over a period ending in June 2021 until we have fully taken the contractually committed quantities specified in the long-term fixed supply agreements.
-We currently expect that the agreements with this supplier will be extended to the end of 2022.
+As of March 29, 2020, the balance of \$200.1 million is expected to be paid in cash over a period ending in December 2022 until we have fully taken the contractually committed quantities specified in the long-term fixed supply agreements.
 See Note 6.
-"Commitments and Contingencies" to our condensed combined financial statements for further information.
+"Commitments and Contingencies" to our condensed combined financial statements and Note 8.
+"Commitments and Contingencies" to our combined financial statements for further information.